apache/arrow/docs/source/developers/java/building.rst

 * In the Files tool window, find the path ``vector/target/generated-sources``, right click the directory, and select Mark Directory as > Generated Sources Root.
+There is no need to mark other generated sources directories, as only the ``vector`` module generates sources.
 * For JDK 8, disable the ``error-prone`` profile to build the project successfully.
 * For JDK 11, due to an `IntelliJ bug
-  <https://youtrack.jetbrains.com/issue/IDEA-201168>`_, you must go into
+  <https://youtrack.jetbrains.com/issue/IDEA-201168>`__, you must go into
   Settings > Build, Execution, Deployment > Compiler > Java Compiler and disable "Use '--release' option for cross-compilation (Java 9 and later)".
 Otherwise you will get an error like "package sun.misc does not exist".